rabia56/jaguars/README.md

 ## HOME PAGE ##
 1. Rabia
+Added Intro Section under Main Banner.
+Would like to refine the words with your suggestion or direct update.
-2. Swetha
+3. Swetha
-3. Sandeep
+4. Sandeep
-4. Kanchan
+5. Kanchan

 ## ABOUT ##
 1. Sreejith